Death in the Garden

-La mort en ce jardin ("Death in the Garden") is a 1956 adventure film by director Luis Buñuel, based on a novel by José-André Lacour, that stars Simone Signoret, Charles Vanel and Michel Piccoli, with additional dialogue by Raymond Queneau.
+La mort en ce jardin ("Death in the Garden") a.k.a.
+Diamond Hunters is a 1956 adventure film by director Luis Buñuel, based on a novel by José-André Lacour, that stars Simone Signoret, Charles Vanel and Michel Piccoli, with additional dialogue by Raymond Queneau.
 Set in an unidentified South American country, it recounts the bloody suppression by the corrupt governing regime of an insurrection by illegal diamond miners, after which five disparate fugitives take to the jungle in search of safety.

 Plot

 When a settlement of illegal diamond miners is broken up by soldiers, in revenge they attack and burn down the army headquarters in the nearest town.
 Next day, when reinforcements arrive, most of the surviving miners are rounded up to be shot.
 On a river boat, five people escape the carnage: a pacifist miner, his deaf-mute daughter, the local madame he wants to marry, a Catholic priest, and a wanted adventurer.
 When pursued by the army, they take to the jungle.
 There, the struggle for survival starts eroding their identities and in most cases their will to live.
 The adventurer becomes the resourceful leader, while the miner goes out of his mind and kills both the madame and the priest.
 After killing the miner, only the adventurer and the girl are left to find freedom together.